V4Fire/Client/src/components/traits/i-access/README.md

 | `disabled` | The component is disabled.
 All actions, like, `input` or `click`, are prevented              | `boolean` | -       |
 | `focused`  | The component in focus.
 Form components can force the showing of native UI, like a keyboard. | `boolean` | -       |

-To support these events, override `initModEvents` in your component and invoke a helper method from the trait.
+To support these events, override `initModEvents` in your component and invoke the same method from the trait.

 ```typescript
 import iAccess from 'components/traits/i-access/i-access';